rvaneijk/privacy_meter_dev/documentation/cloudformation.md

    - Development repository with latest features

 # Deployment Guide

-This CloudFormation template deploys Privacy Meter as an AWS SageMaker notebook instance.
-Key features include:

-[Previous features list remains the same...]

-**Disclaimer:** This template is provided as-is without any warranties.
-Users are responsible for understanding AWS costs, security implications, and maintaining their deployments.
-Always review and test the template before deploying in a production environment.

 ### Quick Start (note: deployment may sometimes take a few minutes or more)